ricardoresende/SocCrime/README.md

 ## Introduction

-The application has a filter to allow the user make a search using key-works or the classification based on cube proposed by Liu.
+This application has a filter to allow the user make a search using key-works or the classification based on cube proposed by Liu.

 *Classification*
 - Palinode